ska-telescope/ska-namespace-manager/docs/src/index.rst

 What the SKA Namespace Manager can do now:

-  * Nothing

-What's on the roadmap for SKA Namespace Manager:

   * Cleanup CI namespaces after their pre-defined or default TTL
   * Terminate failing CI namespaces
+  * Notify namespace owners of their namespaces' status changes

+What's on the roadmap for SKA Namespace Manager:
   * Terminate duplicate CI namespaces (same commit or merge request)
-  * Notify namespace owners of their namespaces' status changes

 The `SKA Namespace Manager
 <https://gitlab.com/ska-telescope/ska-ser-namespace-manager.git>`_ aims at providing efficient and fair usage of the resources of the CICD Kubernetes cluster.